George Washington and Mount Vernon

 To continue building my own knowledge base, I continue to read about the founding era:

-I finally get the opportunity to present Professional Development in our school before hopefully making a statewide presentation next summer: George Washington Pooped
+I finally had the opportunity to present Professional Development in our school and a statewide presentation the following summer:

 In September 2018, I was invited to participate in the fifth anniversary celebration for the Washington Library at Mount Vernon.
 Representatives traveled to the Harry Truman Library in Independence, Missouri, to broaden the celebration.